AleksandarH/gastronomska-mapa/README.md

 # Gastronomska-mapa

-Translates to Gastronomy map, or just Culinary map
+Translates to Gastronomy map, or just Culinary map.
 A map of Croatia, her counties and the most popular dish of each specific county county. 😋🍴

 🍔🍕🍖🍗🍚🍜🍝🍰🍪🍩🍤🍣🍠🍟🍞🍅🍆🍇🍈🍉🍊🍌🥒🥑🥐🍲🍓🍒🍑🍍🥓🥔🥕🥖🥗🥘🥙🥚